 - Butter and cream

-- Some and snacks, such as baked goods, crackers, and chips
+- Some processed foods and snacks, such as baked goods, crackers, and chips

 Dairy-Free Alternatives